 Those who are denied permission to register at the university will be entitled to a full refund of tuition, room and board charges paid for that term but students who are suspended by the Student Conduct Office are fully liable for all semester charges per 8NYCRR 302.2 (b)(2).
 Students will receive a full refund of tuition and fees when a course is canceled by the university.

 Any refunds issued as a result of reduced charges will be done via check in the student's name.
 However, if the original charge was paid by credit card, in accordance with banking regulations, we will process the refund to the credit card used to pay the charge, whenever possible.
 In the event of "split" payments, a credit card will be refunded first.

 - Room Deposit Refunds.
-In order to receive a refund of the room deposit, the student applicant must provide written notification of withdrawal from the College to the Residential Services Office by May 1 prior to the fall semester and by Nov.
+In order to receive a refund of the room deposit, the student applicant must provide written notification of withdrawal from the university to the Residential Services Office by May 1 prior to the fall semester and by Nov.
 1 prior to the spring semester.
 If individuals submit their deposit after April 1 or Oct.
 1, a refund will be granted if the written request is received within 30 days of the payment of the deposit and before the first day of occupancy.
 All new students will follow the same guidelines as for the tuition deposit.

 - Room Refunds are based on the date personal belongings are removed and check-out procedures have been completed.

 - Meal Plan (Board) Refunds are based on the week of departure.